isomerpages/csa-csro-licensing/_how-to/Renew Licence.md

 <ul><li><font size="4.5">Each business entity licensee should specify one Key Executive Officer, which refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.
 The remaining <i>officers of the business entity</i> would be termed as Key Officers in the licence application.</font></li></ul>

 #### Supporting Documents Required
-Licensee is required to submit the following updated supporting documents for each licence renewal application via GoBusiness Licensing “Upload Supporting Documents” function (please refer to our <b>step-by-step guide</b> [to hyperlink] for more details).
+Licensee is required to submit the following updated supporting documents for each licence renewal application via GoBusiness Licensing “Upload Supporting Documents” function (please refer to our step-by-step guide for more details).

 ##### For Business Entity: